-It's close to three decades since Joxer, Whacker, the German's daughter - those children of '88 - became household names thanks to the wonderful Christy Moore.
+It's somehow 30 years since Joxer, Whacker, the German's daughter - those children of '88 - became household names thanks to the wonderful Christy Moore.

 The ridiculously entertaining Christy wouldn't be so craven as to release a sequel with the same characters.